 SADC Regional Environmental Education Programme

 In 1993, the Southern African Development Community (SADC) Environment and Land Management Sector (ELMS) initiated a programme to support environmental education processes in the southern African region.
-The initial phase of this programme included a series of workshops involving environmental education practitioners in the region.
+The initial phase of this programme entailed a series of workshops for environmental education practitioners in the region.
+The workshops sought to build capacity for environmental education but also sought to establish the form of environmental education needs for the SADC sub-region.
 The first workshop was held in Windhoek, Namibia in 1994 and the second in Howick, South Africa in 1996.
 These workshops were complemented by other research processes designed to assess the state of environmental education in the region.
 Based on information gathered during this initial phase a formal programme document was developed and submitted to the SADC Council of Ministers for approval.

-The purpose of the Regional Environmental Education (EE) Programme is to enable environmental education practitioners in the SADC region to strengthen environmental education processes for equitable and sustainable environmental management choices.
-This will be achieved through enhanced and strengthened environmental education policy, networking, resource materials, training capacity, and research and evaluation.
+The purpose of the SADC Regional Environmental Education (EE) Programme is to enable environmental education practitioners in the SADC region to strengthen environmental education processes for equitable and sustainable environmental management choices.
+This will be achieved through enhanced and strengthened environmental education policy, networking, mainstreaming environmental education in resource materials development and use, training and capacity development, as well as research and evaluation.

-The SADC Regional EE Programme consists of five major components with different sub-projects.
-Each component has its specific objectives as follows.
+To this end, the SADC Regional Environmental Education Programme is implemented through five strands or components, each with different sub-projects.
+Each component implementation is guided by its specific objectives as follows:

 Networking and Partnerships

-To support EE and ESD processes through partnerships, networking, seed funding, knowledge resources, exchange and interactions among EE and ESD practitioners within the SADC region and beyond.
+To support Environmental Education (EE) and Education for Sustainable Development (ESD) processes through developing partnerships, networking, seed funding, knowledge resources, exchange and interactions and building of the capacity for these among EE and ESD practitioners within the SADC region and beyond.

-To create an enabling environment for policy synergy and inclusion of environmental and sustainable development concerns into regional and national education policies, strategies and systems and to include EE and ESD into regional and national development plans.
+To create an enabling environment for policy synergy and inclusion of environmental and sustainable development concerns into regional, national and institutional education policies, strategies and systems and to include EE and ESD into regional and national development plans.

 Training (Capacity Building)

-To support institutional and professional capacity building processes to respond to environmental and sustainable development challenges through improved EE and ESD processes.
+To support individual as well as institutional professional capacity building processes to respond to environmental and sustainable development challenges through improved EE and ESD processes.

 Resource Materials Development